Entangled multi-component 4D quantum Hall states from photonic crystal defects

 Recently, such 4D QH phases were realized in 2D artificial systems with additional synthetic dimensions.
-Proposals include uni-directional propagating waveguides with aperiodic structures~\cite{kraus2013four}, cold atoms~\cite{price2015four,price2016measurement}, optical fibers of Weyl materials with helical structure~\cite{lu2016topological} and an artificially generated parameter space of a four-level system~\cite{sugawa2016observation}.
-In the former two, synthetic dimensions arise by identifying the aperiodic hamiltonian with a Hofstadter lattice containing twice the number of dimensions~\cite{hatsugai1993edge,dean2013hofstadter,madsen2013topological,satija2014hidden,tran2015topological,fuchs2016hofstadter}.
-The resultant fractal band structure can be characterized by the second Chern number in the combined space of the physical and synthetic dimensions.
-Experiments were successful in realizing such quasiperiodic topological phases, with topological pumping by the 1st Chern number observed in propagating waveguides~\cite{kraus2012topological}, and 2nd Chern number pumping (4D QH analog) recently reported in cold atoms systems~\cite{lohse2017exploring}.
+Proposals include uni-directional propagating waveguides~\cite{kraus2013four,Zilberberg2018}, cold atoms~\cite{price2015four,price2016measurement,lohse2018}, optical fibers of Weyl materials with helical structure~\cite{lu2016topological} and an artificially generated parameter space of a four-level system~\cite{sugawa2016observation}.
+In the former two, synthetic dimensions arise by identifying the aperiodic hamiltonian with a Hofstadter lattice containing twice the number of dimensions~\cite{hatsugai1993edge,dean2013hofstadter,madsen2013topological,tran2015topological,fuchs2016hofstadter}.
+The resultant fractal band structure can be characterized by the $C_2$ in the combined space of the physical and synthetic dimensions.
+Experiments have been successful in realizing such quasiperiodic topological phases, with topological pumping by the first Chern number ($C_1$) observed in propagating waveguides~\cite{kraus2012topological}, and pumping by the 2nd Chern number (4D QH analog) recently reported in photonic~\cite{Zilberberg2018} and cold atoms systems~\cite{lohse2018}.

 So far, however, all theoretical and experimental quasi-periodic 4D QH systems in the literature have been restricted to 2D tensor products of two 1D Hofstadter models.
 As such, the 4D QH states obtained were always factorizable into a product of 2D QH states, whose properties are already well-known.
-Specifically, the spectra of such 4D tensor product states are just the sum of two 2D QH spectra, whose spectral flow can always be understood via 1st Chern number polarization~\cite{yu2011equivalent,qi2011generic,lee2014lattice}.
+Specifically, the spectra of such 4D tensor product states are just the sum of two 2D QH spectra, whose spectral flow can always be understood via iterated 1st Chern number polarization~\cite{yu2011equivalent,qi2011generic,lee2014lattice}.